dmitryvinn/dvinnik.dev/src/data/events/2021/codefest/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Codefest'
-description: 'One of the largest software conferences in Russia'
+description: 'One of the largest software conferences which gathers 1,500 attendees from all over the Russia.'
 date: '2021-05-29'
 tags: ['testing']
 published: true